Could You Have an Antisocial Personality? Let’s Find Out

 Are we slowly normalising antisocial behaviours without even realising it?

-It’s a sobering thought, and one worth sitting with for a moment.
+It’s a sobering thought, and one worth pausing to consider.

 The “Cool” Persona Problem